itzawinwin/ML_proj_end2end/README.md

-## first attempt making a machine learning project from youtube turtorial.
+## Practice making a machine learning project from youtube turtorial.
 Thanks Krish Naik for created such a great tutorial.
 You can find it here https://www.youtube.com/watch?v=Rv6UFGNmNZg&list=PLZoTAELRMXVPS-dOaVbAux22vzqdgoGhG&index=2.